nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Records the tuition fee that the student is unable to pay immediately after the lesson.

-When he/she pays the outstanding fees at a later time, you should use the [`settle` command](#settling-outstanding-fees-from-a-student-settle) to settle the tuition fee owed by the student
+When he/she pays the outstanding fees at a later time, you should use the [`settle` command](#settling-outstanding-fees-from-a-student-settle) to settle the tuition fee owed by the student.

 **Format:** `owe INDEX hr/HOURS_OWED`